CASA-Goes-Lab/PSU-MDESops/README.md

     $ poetry install

-pycairo is used by `python-igraph` for plotting Graphs. `DESops` uses these methods for plotting as well.
-To use the `DESops.plot` submodule, install with pycairo as well:

-    $ poetry install -E pycairo

 ### Common Error: Pycairo not recognized

 If poetry **does not** recognize pycairo as an optional dependency, try running these two commands: